I'm Sorry I Haven't a Clue: Introduction

-The teams are often mocked at their introduction:
+The chairman introduces the show by introducing the place where they are recording from and giving factoids about the location which lead to a punchline, usually at the location's expense.
+The teams are then introduced, invariably in a self-deprecating manner that portrays them as has-beens, followed by the scorer for the evening, alternating between Samantha and Sven.

 Games

 Many games are played on I'm Sorry I Haven't a Clue, some frequently and dozens less often.
 A few have been played only once, either because the joke works only once or because they were not particularly successful.
 Popular games include "One Song to the Tune of Another", "Mornington Crescent", "Sound Charades", "Late Arrivals", "Double Feature", "Cheddar Gorge" and "Uxbridge English Dictionary".
 "One Song to the Tune of Another" is always introduced using a complex analogy, despite its self-explanatory title, often ending with a joke at the expense of Colin Sell.

+Most episodes follow a format, and the same games are played in sequence in most series.
+The first, third and fifth episodes of a series (recorded first of two shows in each location) usually includes "One Song to the Tune of Another" as the second round, and the alternate episodes feature "Pick-up Song" in the same slot.
+"Uxbridge English Dictionary" usually begins the second recording session, and the same session will usually include "Mornington Crescent".
+"Sound Charades" is typically featured in the odd-numbered episodes.
+This pattern is more consistent in later episodes.

 The panellists play as individuals or as two teams.
 "Celebrity What's My Line?" completely destroyed the intent of the original — for players to guess the occupation of a third party by asking yes/no questions.
 The I'm Sorry I Haven't a Clue version once employed the famous actress (and fan of the show) Dame Judi Dench in this role and the renowned television gardener Alan Titchmarsh.
 Each began by performing a mime illustrating their occupation, giving a cryptic clue to the panel (appearing to a radio listener as a short silence punctuated by exclamations from the panel and laughter from the studio audience), before fielding apparently serious questions from the teams (e.g. "Is that your own hair?" or "Do you kill people for money?"), who pretended not to know who they were.

 Musical games often involve incongruities such as singing "One Song to the Tune of Another" or playing a song using only a swanee whistle and a kazoo.
 In "Just a Minim" – a parody of Radio 4's Just a Minute – panellists must sing a specified song avoiding repetition, deviation, or hesitation: the chosen songs often have extremely repetitive lyrics.